AaronC81/AaronC81/README.md

 ### Hello!

-I'm a Computer Science student at the University of York, currently on a placement year at [ETAS](https://www.etas.com/en/), and also the Press and Publicity Officer for [HackSoc](https://hacksoc.org).
+I'm a Computer Science student at the University of York, currently on a placement year at [ETAS](https://www.etas.com/en/) working on [EHOOKS](https://www.etas.com/en/products/ehooks.php), and also the Press and Publicity Officer for [HackSoc](https://hacksoc.org).

 ### Development